oracle/graal/substratevm/SubstrateVM.md

 ## Images and Entry Points

-A native image can be built as a standalone executable, which is the default, or as a shared library by passing `--shared` to `native-image`.
+A native image can be built as a standalone executable, which is the default, or as a shared library by passing `--shared` to the native image builder.
 For an image to be useful, it needs to have at least one entry point method.

-For executables, Substrate VM supports Java main methods with a signature that takes the command line arguments as an array of strings:
+For executables, Native Image supports Java main methods with a signature that takes the command line arguments as an array of strings:

 ```java
 public static void main(String[] arg) { /* ... */ }
 ```

-For shared libraries, SVM provides the `@CEntryPoint` annotation to specify entry point methods that should be exported and callable from C.
+For shared libraries, Native Image provides the `@CEntryPoint` annotation to specify entry point methods that should be exported and callable from C.
 Entry point methods must be static and may only have non-object parameters and return types – this includes Java primitives, but also Word types (including pointers).
 One of the parameters of an entry point method has to be of type `IsolateThread` or `Isolate`.
 This parameter provides the current thread's execution context for the call.

 For example:

 ```java